CIS1900/2022-fall/08/README.md

 ## "Higher-level" Concurrency

-This section will discuss methods of writing concurrent code without *synchronization*.
+This section will discuss methods of writing concurrent code without complex *synchronization*.
 Synchronization is controlling the timing of threads, ensuring that they are ordered correctly and work properly.
 We will discuss some common synchronization primitives in the next section, but in this section we will focus on simpler code that does not require complex synchronization.